 The road to wellness involves physical, emotional, social, intellectual, occupational and spiritual dimensions.
 To help participants achieve wellness, B.Fit! incorporates exercise, nutrition, compensatory cognitive strategy training, health education and community engagement.
 B.Fit! staff members work one on one with participants to help him or her feel their best.

 Investment brings big returns

 Achieving wellness does not occur quickly or with a single behavior.
 Rather it is a lifelong journey that involves creating a strategy based on individual needs.
 The B.Fit! program provides its members with lifestyle and wellness strategies that include suggestions for a healthy balanced diet, an exercise program geared to one’s abilities, and opportunities to participate in activities in the community.
 B.Fit! participants’ self reporting of physical functioning and mental health using a standardized test shows significant improvement after joining B.Fit!
 Improvements in quality of life remain stable the longer participants remain active in the program.
-Funding for B.Fit! has been a collaborative effort between The Boston Home, the Greater New England Chapter, National Multiple Sclerosis Society, private foundations, corporate grants, and generous individual donors.
-Sliding scale payments and financial aid are also available.
+Funding for B.Fit! has been a collaborative effort between The Boston Home, National Multiple Sclerosis Society Greater New England Chapter, private foundations, corporate grants, and generous individual donors.

 The B.Fit! model